schen1/rh-sso-oracledb/README.md

 # rh-sso-oracledb
-Deploy RH SSO with a template for accessing external Oracle database
+Deploy RH SSO with a template backed by external Oracle database

 # Prerequisites
 Have the external Openshift service configured to the Oracle DB.